 - Keep away from rotating drive.
-Choking, scalping and / or lacerations can occur if loose clothing, gloves, jewellery, neck ware and hair are not kept away from tool and accessories. - Gloves can become entangled with the rotating drive, causing severed or broken fingers. - Rotating drive sockets and drive extensions can easily entangle rubbercoated or metal reinforced gloves. - · Do not wear loose-fitting gloves or gloves with cut or frayed fingers. - · Never hold the drive, socket or drive extension.
+Choking, scalpin g and / or lacerations can occur if loose clothing, gloves, jewellery, neck ware and hair are not kept away from tool and accessories. - You can be cut or burned if you come into contact with the drill bit, chips or work surface.
+Avoid contact and wear suitable gloves to protect hands. - Use intermittent drill pressure to avoid long shaved chips.

-Projectile Hazards
+Projectile hazards

 - Always wear impact-resistant eye and face protection when involved with or near the operation, repair or maintenance of the tool or changing accessories on the tool. - Be sure all others in the area are wearing impact-resistant eye and face protection.
-Even small projectiles can injure eyes and cause blindness. - Serious injury can result from over-torqued or under-torqued fasteners, which can break, or loosen and separate.
-Released assemblies can become projectiles.
-Assemblies requiring a specific torque must be checked using a torque meter.
+Even small projectiles can injure eyes and cause blindness. - Remove the chuck key before starting the tool.
+Ensure that the - Ensure that the workpiece is securely fixed.